⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 • Sharing: We have taken to heart our responsibility to lead in this new era and are committed to evolving and continuing to improve our practice.
 We are committed to collaborating with community partners and advocates and will provide a new written resource to all parents and patients considering surgery within the next 3 months.
 We are dedicated to increased transparency with public groups, modeling best practices for patient care.

 • Listening: We recognize this is a deeply personal topic, close to the hearts of many in our community.
-In the next 3 months, we will contract with an intersex person or advocacy group to facilitate a sensitivity training with our Sex Development Clinic team.
+In the next 3 months, we will contract with an intersex person or advocacy group to facilitate a sensitivity training with our SPROUT team.
 We will continue to engage critical conversations with internal and external stakeholders to ensure we provide exemplary and comprehensive care to all the patients we serve.

 Our Commitment